Bahaabrougui/pfore-cloud-utilities/_sources/authentication.rst.txt

 :class:`pfore_cloud_utilities.AADTokenGenerator` and
 :class:`pfore_cloud_utilities.AzureBlobConnector` requires authentication
 to function properly.
-The authentication can be done either using a managed identity (case you're running the package form an AKS cluster or whatever resource that supports Azure Managed Identities), or can be done using Service Principals.
+The authentication can be done either using a managed identity (case you're running the package form an Azure Kubernetes cluster or whatever resource that supports Azure Managed Identities), or can be done using Service Principals.
 Authentication using personal account isn't recommended for security purposes and therefore wasn't implemented.

 To authenticate with a Managed Identity, simply call the class and its methods,